enricopolanski/functional-programming/README.md

 This is a fork of [Giulio Canti](https://gcanti.github.io/about.html)'s ["Introduction to Functional Programming (Italian)"](https://github.com/gcanti/functional-programming).
 The author uses this repository as a reference for his lectures and workshops on functional programming.

-The spirit of this fork is to provide a reference and an introduction to functional programming targetting the modern web developer based on Giulio's work.
-Additions to the translation are listed in the final section.
+This is an introduction to functional programming targetting the web developer using TypeScript and possibly libraries in the fp-ts ecosystem.

 Contributions are welcome, see the contribution file.